 Worship throughout History

 The word acapella refers to non-instrumental singing and means “of the chapel” in Latin.
-The word comes from the ancient form of Christian praise when apostolic churches worshiped by singing without instrumental music.
+The word comes from the ancient form of Christian praise when early churches worshiped by singing without instrumental music.
 For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments in worship and assembly.
 During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fourteenth century.
-This effort to reform Christian worship continued through the nineteenth century among many of these churches.
+This effort to reform Christian worship continued through the nineteenth century among many of these churches advocating a “regulative principle” for assembly.
 Throughout these times, “nonconformist” churches found that true worship is free of the innovations and amusements of society.
 In the Restoration Movement, the restorers made the same stand for true worship and still do.

 God Judges Hearts

 True worshipers will not add or annul from true worship.
 As far as true worship being a matter of salvation, God judges the hearts of those who worship for whether they love God and keep His commands (John 14:21–24).
-Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper, yet some also misused the gifts of tongues in assembly and there is no mention of condemnation (1 Cor 11:17–34; 14).
-The Christian must defer for God to judge on these matters, yet urge that all follow Christ to worship as God has revealed in the Scriptures.
+Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper.
+Some also misused the gifts of languages in the assembly (1 Cor 11:17–34; 14).
+Christians must defer for God to judge on these matters, yet urge that all follow Christ to worship as God has revealed in the Scriptures.

 May God bless all to consider sincerely the music that God desires for believers to worship in spirit and truth.
-To understand true worship, a believer must think spiritually and not carnally (1 Cor 2:14).
+To understand true worship, a believer must think spiritually (1 Cor 2:14).
 A person must also have an honest and good heart who does not dismiss Christ’s teachings (Luke 8:15).
-Therefore, a believer needs to receive salvation by the Gospel (1 Cor 15:1–5).
-God saves believers who have risen with Christ from burial in baptism (Rom 6:4; Col 2:12).
+Furthermore, churches of Christ urge repentant believers to receive salvation by the gospel — the death, burial, and resurrection of Christ (1 Cor 15:1–5).
+Jesus rose bodily from the dead so that His followers will rise bodily from the dead on the last day (Rom 6:5; 8:11; 1 Cor 6:14).
+God saves believers by raising them from burial with Christ in baptism (Rom 6:4; Col 2:12–13).
 The believer must die with Christ to one’s sins to rise with Christ from baptism (Rom 6:1–7; Col 2:12–13).
-In this way, the Scriptures teach that God saves believers by grace raising them to newness of life in Jesus Christ (Eph 2:4–7).
+In this way, the Scriptures teach that God saves believers by grace raising them to new life in Jesus Christ (Eph 2:4–7).

 - Matt 26:30; Mark 14:26; Acts 4:24; 16:25; Rom 15:6; 1 Cor 14:15; Eph 5:19; Col 3:16; Heb 2:12, 13:15; Jas 5:13; Rev 15:3–4.